Saralytics/Data-Engineering-AWS/readme.md

 ![alt text](image.jpg)

 - Why use a NoSQL database?
-    No modelling required;
+    Minimum modelling required;
-    Fast retrival;
-    In our use case, only retrival is needed, we don't need to be full ACID compliant;
+    Advantage in speed;
+    In our use case, the access patterns are predictable and defined, i.e. retrievel of customer invoices and invoice details.
+In comparison, if the access patterns are constantly varying (typical in analytical use cases), it's better to use relational DBs.

 # Tools needed

-* Postman (testing API manually)
 * AWS API Gateway
 * AWS Lambda Function
 * Kinesis, Kinesis Firehose